Judicial functions of the House of Lords: Mechanism of impeachment

 Originally, the Lords held that it applied only to peers and only for certain crimes.
 In 1681 the Commons passed a resolution that it may forward articles against anyone for any crime.
 The Lords tries/tried impeachment by simple majority.
 When the Commons demand judgment, the Lords may proceed to pronounce the sentence against the accused.
 The Commons may refuse to press for judgment whereupon the accused, convicted, faces no punishment.

 The accused could not, under the Act of Settlement 1701, obtain and plead a pardon to avoid trial in the House of Lords; but could if liable to trial before the lesser courts.
 Any convict could be pardoned (absolutely) by the Sovereign.
 In Britain the House of Lords trials were in direct substitution of regular trial; they could impose the same sentences, and the Sovereign could pardon the convict like any other.
 This combined jurisdiction differs from many other nations.
-For instance, in the United States, the President may not issue pardons in cases of impeachment.
-The Senate can at most remove the accused from office and bar them from future offices of public trust or honour, the accused remaining liable to trial and punishment in the lesser courts after such trial.
+For instance, in the United States, impeachment serves only as a mechanism for removing officials in the executive and judicial branches; the Senate can only remove the accused from office and optionally bar them from future offices of public trust or honour, the President may not issue pardons in cases of impeachment, and an impeached officeholder remains liable to subsequent trial and punishment in the ordinary courts.